-- When the Activity LED is flashing green, this indicates the successful reception or transmission of a packet over the radio. - When configured in ARLAN mode, the Aironet ISA Status LED will blink green until the Card has registered with an Access Point.
-Once registered, the Status will go steady green. - If there is a suspected problem, as indicated by the LEDs, run either the ARLANDGS or WinDGS diagnostic utility (see Chapter 3 - Utilities).
+- When the PC is initially powered up, all LEDs will be off, unless a network driver was loaded during power up.
+After a driver is loaded, the Status LED is either steady or flashing and the Activity LED is off.
+If the power on self-test finds a failure, then one of the two failure indicators will be displayed instead. - When the Activity LED is flashing green, this indicates the successful reception or transmission of a packet over the radio. - When configured in ARLAN mode, the Aironet PCMCIA Status LED will blink green until the Card has registered with an Access Point.
+Once registered, the Status will go steady green. - If there is a suspected problem, as indicated by the LEDs, run either the ARLANDGS or WinDGS diagnostic utility (see Chapter 3 Utilities).